BenjaminRohlfing/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

       <b>Fig. 4.1.1 - Add To Discord Button</b>
     </p>

-    This will navigate you to a panel that contains a dropdown menu titled "ADD TO SERVER."
-Select your server name and click continue.
-You may also need to login.

-1. Invite Groovy bot.
+1. Invite Groovy.

-    At this point, you should see this panel.
-You need to grant admin privileges so that Groovy can create a role for itself.
-(But, once it's done that, you should revoke admin privileges.)
-Click "Authorize."
+    At this point, you should see the panel shown in Fig. 4.1.2.
+You need to grant admin privileges so Groovy can create a role for itself.
+(But after it has done that, you should revoke admin privileges.)
+Next, click "Authorize."

     <p align="center">
       <img src="./images/grant-admin-privilages.png" alt="" width="30%">